RzR32/_streamlabs-chatbot-scripts/README.md

 These scripts are created for private use and are theoretically only for the Streamlabs-Chatbot (maybe they work somewhere else, but I do not guarantee this)

-As an alternative, I tried to make the script public without using the script here ... unfortunately there are no commands about it, only intended for overlay. [https://ryzox.de/League/](Link to my website)
+As an alternative, I tried to make the script public without using the script here ... unfortunately there are no commands about it, only intended for overlay.
+[Link to my website](https://ryzox.de/League/)
 ---
 # League
 - you can setup your SummonerName + Riot Server